edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 **Example**: let's say we want to compute Shapley values for a model that predicts _y_ using _x<sub>1</sub>_, _x<sub>2</sub>_, and _x<sub>3</sub>_ with XGBoost.
 We will write a custom payoff function that initializes an XGB model, trains it on input arguments _X_ and _y_ and returns a prediction for each sample (perhaps splitting them non-randomly into training/validation and returning predictions for the validation only).
 The exact Shapley values function will feed the payoff function each possible feature combination in _X_ - {_x<sub>1</sub>_}, {_x<sub>1</sub>_,_x<sub>2</sub>_}, etc. - and use the scores to compute a Shapley value for each feature and each sample.
 The output is then the same as that of the SHAP library explainers, and so all the SHAP plotting tools can be used to visualize it.

 **The main disadvantage of this algorithm is its computational complexity** - it needs to run 2<sup>M</sup> times (where _M_ is the number of features), re-training the model each time.
 As a rule of thumb, if model training takes 1 second and you don't want more than about an hour of run time, you shouldn't use this method when you have more than 12 features.
-This complexity is of course the main reason the SHAP library was needed; on the other hand, under some limited circumstances this may be a faster option than using the SHAP Kernel explainer The issue of comparative run time is covered later in this post.
+This complexity is of course the main reason the SHAP library was needed; on the other hand, under some limited circumstances this may be a faster option than using the SHAP Kernel explainer.
+The issue of comparative run time is covered later in this post.

 ## What do the SHAP explainers do differently, and why should we care?
-The SHAP library provides three "explainer" classes - TreeExplainer, DeepExplainer and KernelExplainer.
-The first two are specialized for computing Shapley values for tree-based models and neural networks, respectively, and implement optimizations that are based on the architecture of those models, while the kernel explainer is a "blind" method that works with any model.
+The SHAP library provides three main "explainer" classes - TreeExplainer, DeepExplainer and KernelExplainer.
+The first two are specialized for computing Shapley values for tree-based models and neural networks, respectively, and implement optimizations that are based on the architecture of those models.
+The kernel explainer is a "blind" method that works with any model.
 I explain these classes below, but for the most in-depth explanation of how the SHAP classes work I recommend reading [this chapter](https://christophm.github.io/interpretable-ml-book/shap.html) of [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar.

 ### KernelExplainer
-The kernel explainer differs from the exact Shapley computation in two main ways:
+The kernel explainer differs from the exact Shapley method in two main ways:
-1. Instead of iterating over all 2<sup>M</sup> possible feature coalitions, it samples a small subset of them (the default value is _nsamples=2*M+2048_.
+1. **Instead of iterating over all 2<sup>M</sup> possible feature coalitions, it samples a small subset of them** (the default value is _nsamples=2*M+2048_.
 So if we have for example 20 features, then this will sample 2088/2<sup>20</sup> or about 0.2% of the possible coalitions).
-Coalitions are not selected completely randomly; rather, those with higher weight in the Shapley formula will be selected first (so, coalitions of 0 or M-1 features, which are most informative about the effect of adding  another feature, are more likely to be included).
+Coalitions are not selected completely randomly; rather, those with higher weight in the Shapley formula will be selected first (so, coalitions of 0 or M-1 features, which are most informative about the effect of adding  another feature, will be included first).
-2. Instead of re-training the model at each iteration, it runs the already-trained input model but replaces the values of "missing" features with randomly selected values from other samples (a small "background" dataset).
+2. **Instead of re-training the model at each iteration, it runs the already-trained input model but replaces the values of "missing" features with randomly selected values** from other samples (a small "background" dataset).
 This additionally decreases total runtime because most models require significantly less time for prediction than for training.

 The significance of (1) is that Shapley values are basically estimated using random sampling.
-Appropriately, increasing _nsamples_ leads to increased runtime (more or less linearly) and decreased variance in the estimation (meaning that when you run the explainer multiple times, the Shapley values will be more similar to each other and to the expected value).
+Appropriately, increasing _nsamples_ (or the size of the background dataset) leads to increased runtime (more or less linearly) and decreased variance in the estimation (meaning that when you run the explainer multiple times, the Shapley values will be more similar to each other and to the expected value).
 This is easily demonstrated by running the Kernel Explainer with different _nsamples_ values:

 {% include figure image_path="../assets/images/shapley/kernel_exp_nsamples.png" alt="SHAP kernel explainer runtime and estimation variance as a function of nsamples" caption="Based on the Census Income database included in the SHAP library.
+There are 12 features in the dataset and so _nsamples_ is effectively capped at 2<sup>12</sup>=4096.
 Estimation variance and mean run time are computed across 30 iterations of running the SHAP explainer on a K-Nearest-Neighbors classification model."  %}

 The significance of (2) - handling "missing" features by replacing their values with surrogate "background" data - is more complex:
 * First and most simply, it is an **additional source of variance** to the Shapley value estimation, as the results are to at least some extent dependent on the selection of the background dataset.